 Recreating sounds, whether mimicking presets or doing it by ear, can help you sky-rocket your sound design skills.

 Why?
 You’re figuring out how it was done.
-You’re literally learning the steps.
+You’re literally learning the steps that you can use for other sounds later on.

 My recommendation is to start with recreating presets before moving onto doing it by ear.